bpfingston/reading-notes/Express.md

         -`Put` is used for creating a new resourse and replacing the old one.
         -`Patch` is used to modify or update and resource.

-   2.Provide links to 3 services or tools that allow you to “mock” an API for development like json-server
+   2.Provide links to 3 services or tools that allow you to “mock” an API for development like json-server.
         - MockServer
         - Nock
         - Apigee\